Members Info

 Information for new members to EDFL Junior Football League

 We are a part of the Essendon Districts Football League (EDFL) Competition and as such follow the rules set out by the EDFL.
 These Rules and Guidelines are updated annually and available on the EDFL website each season.
 It is the Clubs responsibility to ensure compliance with the various rules in the competition.
-If we fail to comply or follow the rules we may incur unnecessary fines with the EDFL so it is a great idea to familiarise yourself with the up to date information, including the Operations Manual each season.
+If we fail to comply or follow the rules we may incur unnecessary fines with the EDFL so it is a great idea to familiarise yourself with the up-to-date information, including the season Operations Manual.
 You'll find these on the below link.

 To help families understand some of the jobs on game day and some of the responsibilities, requirements and rules around those roles, we have included some helpful information below.
-Team work makes the dream work and we have the best families in our club.
+Team work makes the dream work and we have the best families in our club to get the job done!

 Further information can be found on the EDFL website on the link above or by contacting the Saints Secretary.